-Helen lives with her family in Brighton, UK.
+I live with my family in Brighton, UK.

 Over the past two decades, I have immersed myself in mind-body practices, and since 2018 have studied fascia under the mentorship of Dr Joanne Avison.
 I edited the second edition of Dr Avison’s book Yoga, Fascia, Anatomy and Movement, contributed a chapter to Myofascial Magic in Action, and have developed several fascia-informed CPD courses for movement and bodywork practitioners.